 Can I Sue for Venous Stent Migration?

-If you have a Vici Venous stent (made by Boston Scientific) and it migrated inside your body after surgery, you may be able to sue and get financial compensation for your injuries.
+If you have a recalled Vici Venous stent (made by Boston Scientific) and it migrated inside your body after surgery, you may be able to sue and get financial compensation for your injuries.